Welcome to Our Blog - Camino de Madrid

 As we made our way back through town we stopped to admire the abundance of stork nests on the roof of the church.
 There must have been nearly a dozen nests which ranged from small, messy piles of sticks to established nests that were 3-4 feet tall.
 A large flock of White Storks circled the roof, clacking to each other, scuffling, and soaring through the warm morning air.
 It was quite the sight to behold.

-We navigated out of town through a quiet residential neighborhood, and then followed a short dirt track to the entrance of the Sierra de Guadarrama National Park.
+We navigated out of town through a quiet residential neighbourhood and then followed a short dirt track to the entrance of the Sierra de Guadarrama National Park.
 The line-up of cars waiting to get into the park stretched down the highway on this gorgeous Good Friday, and the parking lot was already full.
-Tucked below a dense canopy of pines was a wood panelled and glass Visitor's Center that could have belonged in one of Canada's National Parks, except for the red tile roof.
+Tucked below a dense canopy of pines was a wood-panelled and glass Visitor's Center that could have belonged in one of Canada's National Parks, except for the red tile roof.

 Our footsteps crunched along the wide gravel path as we began a gentle climb, following the edge of the national park.
 The scenery in this section was absolutely stunning.
 A rough stone wall bordered the path, beyond which were green fields and pastures, some inhabited by cows and horses.
 Rugged, rocky mountains provided a stunning backdrop, glowing in the morning sunshine.